Nic Collins and

 John Leach - Muchelney Pottery

-for kitchen use together with individual pots for exhibition.
+stoneware largely for kitchen use together with individual

-Somerset food and drink.
-These images shown here are from
+can sample local Somerset food and drink.
+These images shown

 The Leach Pottery, St. Ives